 - Control of communicable diseases

 - Nutrition in public health, food security, and combating malnutrition

-- Scholarship Award: A limited number of scholarships are available for selected students from lower-income and small-island-countries.
-These scholarships cover virtually all costs related to participation in the Program including tuition, housing, basic living expenses, medical insurance, social/cultural activities, administration fees, and textbooks.
+- Award: A limited number of opportunities are available for selected students from lower-income and small-island-countries. these endowments cover virtually all costs related to participation in the Program including tuition, housing, basic living expenses, medical insurance, social/cultural activities, administration fees, and textbooks.
 Outstanding applicants may also be eligible for additional travel awards.

 Scholarship support is not available for students from high-income countries.
 The cost of participation in the IMPH program for non-scholarship students is 100,000 New Israeli Shekels (NIS).
 All payments must be made in Israeli currency or foreign currency based on the official exchange rate on the day of payment.
 This sum covers tuition, medical insurance, social/cultural activities, administrative fees, and textbooks.
 Rent and living expenses are not included.